4ZM/poetry/thistoo.md

 \-

 Modernity
-Dreams of drowning peas
+Dreams of drowned peas
 in tin cans
 Toxic rationalism
 (Cybernetic) control pornography
-This too has passed away
+This, too, has passed away

 Post-Modernity
-Dreams of deconstructed food
+Dreams of deconstructed dishes
 on black plates
 Toxic relativism
 (Continental) critical pornography
-This too has passed away
+This, too, has passed away

 Present
-Dreams of depicted food
+Dreams of depicting food
 and Mukbang
 Toxic positivism
 (Mindfull) presense pornography